Hundreds demand justice for Arbery at Georgia rally

 The case has brought reminders of several other black people killed in confrontations with white police officers or others and the names of Trayvon Martin, Sandra Bland and others were mentioned during the rally.

 “We’re going to keep on marching.
 We’re going to stand in solidarity.
 We’re going to keep on protesting.
-We’re going to keep on raising our voices because Ahmaud Arbery will get justice, said Triana Arnold James, president of the Georgia chapter of the National Organization for Women.
+We’re going to keep on raising our voices because Ahmaud Arbery will get justice,” said Triana Arnold James, president of the Georgia chapter of the National Organization for Women.

 Organizers asked the crowd to wear masks and stay a safe distance apart because of COVID-19.
 There were plenty of masks - some with Arbery’s picture - but many in the crowd were shoulder to shoulder for the rally and marched with arms locked after it was over.